gama-platform/gama-platform.github.io/README.md

 If you want to read how to modify the content of the website, please go in the [website/ subfolder](https://github.com/gama-platform/gama-platform.github.io/blob/sources/website/).

-If you want to edit the *blog*, you can [click here](https://github.com/gama-platform/gama-platform.github.io/blob/sources/website/blog/) !
+If you want to edit the `blog`, you can click [here](https://github.com/gama-platform/gama-platform.github.io/blob/sources/website/blog/) and if you want to read the blog documentation click [there](https://github.com/gama-platform/gama-platform.github.io/tree/sources/website#editing-blog) !

 ## Getting Started